 Increasing murder rate is erasing gains in life expectancy among Mexican men, UCLA research reports

-The murder rate in Mexico increased so dramatically between 2005 and 2015 that it partially offset expected gains in overall life expectancy among men there, according to a new study by a UCLA public health researcher.
+The murder rate in Mexico increased so dramatically between 2005 and 2015 that it partially offset expected gains in overall life expectancy among men there and made their lives more uncertain, according to a new study by a UCLA public health researcher.

 “It’s common to see news reports about the toll that drug- and gang-related murders are taking in Mexico,” said Hiram Beltrán-Sánchez, co-author of the study and associate professor of community health sciences at the UCLA Fielding School of Public Health.
 “This study confirms that homicide is so widespread that even when considering all causes of death, it stands out as a factor in slowing growth in men’s life expectancy.”